erjosito/azure-networking-lab/README.md

 lab-user@myVnet1-vm2:~$
 </pre>

-**Note:** do not forget to use the public IP address of your environment instead of 1.2.3.4
+**Note:** do not forget to use the actual public IP address of your environment instead of the sample value of 1.2.3.4.
+Make sure to use the IP address corresponding to `myVnet1-vm2-pip`, not the one assigned to linuxnva-slbPip-ext.

 **Step 3.** Connect to the Azure portal (http://portal.azure.com) and locate the resource group that we have just created (called &#39;vnetTest&#39;, if you did not change it).
 Verify the objects that have been created and explore their properties and states.